OnTheCodeOfficial/ByteGate/README.md

 ![logo_1_31](https://user-images.githubusercontent.com/85664683/173884413-701a006b-122b-4b45-a3ca-d16dc353bcea.png)

 **ByteGate** is the world first github public reverse shell discord bot release that can perform command through discord server.
-Written in Py3 and free to use developed by me and hope you guys **CTF** community enjoy the project ;) and rate us so i will release more project in the future
+Written in Py3 and free to use developed by me and hope you guys **CTF** community enjoy this project ;) and rate us so i will release more project in the future

 ## Commands